-Although some Americans might feel that 10 percent is a little low for a tip, Ticos generally don’t bother to add any extra onto the existing tip, so it’s by no means expected that you do so.
+Although some Americans might feel that 10 percent is a little low for a tip, Ticos generally don’t bother to add any extra onto the existing tip.
+It’s by no means expected that you do so.
 However, if you want to give your server a little more, he or she will likely be most grateful for your generosity.

 Another place where tipping can get a little confusing in Costa Rica is hotels.
 Depending on the type of accommodation you’re staying in, cultural etiquette regarding tips can change.

-Things are a little more complicated when tipping drivers and other people who help you see the sights.
+Things can get a little more complicated when tipping drivers and other people who help you see the sights.

 If you’re taking a cab a short distance, a large tip isn’t really necessary, but rounding the fare up to the nearest dollar is usually the norm.
 For longer cab rides, a tip of between $1 and $5 is sufficient, but if you’re going a really long way, giving a little extra might be a good idea.
 Tipping tour bus drivers will cost you a bit more.
 For an all-day tour, a tip of around $10 is appropriate, but again, is by no means expected.
 Drivers of water taxis usually get around $2 per journey.